coveron/coveron.github.io/_docs/cid_format.md

 The header contains the following information:

 - Magic number for CID files (0x49 0x4D 0x41 0x43 0x49 0x44 0x46 0x21)
-  - The magic number can be interpreted in UTF-8 to get: IMACIDF! (*I'm a Codeconut Instrumentation Data File!*)
+  - The magic number can be interpreted in UTF-8 to get: IMACIDF! (*I'm a Coveron Instrumentation Data File!*)
 - Version of the CID-File (2 bytes wide)
 - Line break (0x0A)